jinweijie/notify-me/README.md

 # Android Call & SMS Forwarder App

-This Android application captures incoming calls and SMS messages, and forwards the data to a Bark server and via email.
-You can receive notifications on other devices using the Bark app or via email.
+This Android application captures incoming calls and SMS messages, and forwards the data to a Bark server, via email, or through a webhook.
+You can receive notifications on other devices using the Bark app, email, or by setting up a custom webhook.

 ## Features
 - Capture incoming calls and SMS messages.
 - Forward call and SMS information to a Bark server.
 - Send email notifications with call and SMS information.
+- Forward call and SMS information to a custom webhook endpoint.
 - Receive notifications on other devices using the Bark app.

 ## Screenshots